bxod/edge_dataset_make/README.md

 ### 1.2 Folder Organization

-* Place all images in three separate folders under the dataset root:
+* Placed all images in three separate folders under the dataset root:

   ```
   dataset_root/